FCPLab007/ResistoXplorerR/README.md

 4. Comprehensive support for ARG functional annotations along with their microbe and phenotype associations based on data collected from more than 10 reference and curated databases;
 5. A powerful and fully featured network visualization for intuitive exploration of ARG-microbal host associations, incorporated with functional annotations enrichment analysis support.

 ResistoXplorer is freely accessible from: http://resistoxplorer.no/.
 Users can locally reproduce the results by using the R commandline history generated while analyzing the data on the server.
+Note: The ResistoXplorer R package is under development.